RasaHQ/rasa/docs/core/retrieval-actions.rst

 In our experiments so far, this does **not** make any difference to the accuracy of the retrieval models.
 So for simplicity, we recommend you use a single retrieval action for both chitchat and FAQs by leaving ``retrieval_intent`` parameter to its default value.
-If you get different results, please let us know in the :ref:`forum <https://forum.rasa.com>` !
+If you get different results, please let us know in the `forum <https://forum.rasa.com>`_ !

 Parsing Response Selector Output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The resultant parsed output from NLU will have a property named ``response_selector`` containing the output for each response selector.
 Each response selector is identified by ``retrieval_intent`` parameter of that response selector and stores two properties -

     - ``response``: The predicted response text and the prediction confidence.
     - ``ranking``: Ranking with confidences of top 10 candidate responses.